myafka/HN-API-Docs/Methods.md

 <h2>Updeites</h2>

-Gets item ids and profile ids where there were changes.
+Gets item ids and users ids where there were changes.

 <h3>HTTP request</h3>